Chicago Harbor Lighthouse (1893), Chicago, Illinois, 2017.

 The church building is built of red brick with limestone trim in the Romanesque style.
-Construction started in 1866 and finished three years later.
-In 1871 the new building was virtually destroyed in the Great Chicago Fire along with iuts entire North Town neighborhood.
+Construction started in 1866 and was finished three years later.
+In 1871 the new building was virtually destroyed in the Great Chicago Fire along with its North Town neighborhood.
 Only the church’s exterior walls remained.
 Using these existing walls, the fire-gutted St. Michael Church was rebuilt and rededicated in 1873.
-Ashes from that famous conflagration are still present in the church’s basement.
+Ashes from that infamous conflagration can still be seen in the church’s basement.

 St Michael Church, interior.

 In 1851 when St Michael was founded, Chicago’s total population was around 30,000 making it the twenty-fourth largest city in the United States.

 Ten years later, in 1860, right before the outbreak of the American Civil War, Chicago’s population had almost quadrupled and ranked in the country’s top ten largest cities.